TotalALM/VSTS-Tasks/VSO Tasks/Tokenization/README.md

 ![tfs-cli](docs/SelectTask.png "Build Task")

 * Type of select the Source Path to search.
 * Unput Target Filenames.
 This can be a single value or comma-delimited list of names.
-Wild Card searces are supported using "*"
+Wild Card searches are supported using "*"

 ```bash
 Web.config